School of Science

 Instructors: | |||||||

-Lectures: I. D. Adamakis, Assistant Professor of Plant Biology with emphasis on Structure (Coordinator) - Dr. Aikaterina Stefi, Post doctoral Research Associate | |||||||
+Lectures: I. D. Adamakis, Associate Professor of Plant Biology with emphasis on Structure (Coordinator) - Dr. Aikaterina Stefi, Post doctoral Research Associate | |||||||

-Practicals: I. D. Adamakis, Assistant Professor of Plant Biology with emphasis on Structure (Coordinator) - Dr. Aikaterina Stefi, Post doctoral Research Associate - Dr. Eleni Giannoutsou (Laboratory Teaching Staff) - Dr. Pinelopi Sotiriou (Laboratory Teaching Staff) | |||||||
+Practicals: I. D. Adamakis, Associate Professor of Plant Biology with emphasis on Structure (Coordinator) - Dr. Aikaterina Stefi, Post doctoral Research Associate - Dr. Eleni Giannoutsou (Laboratory Teaching Staff) - Dr. Pinelopi Sotiriou (Laboratory Teaching Staff) | |||||||

 Notes: | |||||||